Hermes

 Connect a Hermes agent to Civic using its native MCP support.
-Hermes is a Python CLI agent framework powered by Anthropic’s Claude that supports MCP for external tool access — pair it with Civic’s MCP gateway to give your agent secure access to Gmail, Google Calendar, and 80+ other services.
+Hermes is a Python CLI agent framework that supports multiple LLM providers (including Anthropic, OpenAI, and others) and MCP for external tool access — pair it with Civic's MCP gateway to give your agent secure access to Gmail, Google Calendar, and 80+ other services.

 Prerequisites